 Samsung Electronics has led the global printer market with a strategy that combines intuitive user convenience with differentiated small-sized products.
 Our full lineup of A4 laser printers and multifunction printers is built on excellent technology and product expertise.
-We also launched the second-generation A3 multifunction printer.
+We also launched the

-We have upgraded software capabilities for corporate clients by supporting our original open platform of XOA (eXtensible Open Architecture) and more than fifty global ISV (Independent Software Vendors) solutions.

-In 2013, we launched an industry-first NFC-enabled (Near Field Communication) laser printer, which is securing our mobile printing leadership.
-We recorded an impressive growth rate of 137% over the previous year in the A3 category by extending the multifunction lineup with an A3 multifunction printer customized for emerging markets.
-In solutions, with the goal of improving cost efficiencies and productivity for corporate clients, we launched the Samsung Business CoreTM Printing Solution, which can be used without an independent printing server, and XOA Web, a Web-based open platform.
+We have upgraded software capabilities for corporate clients by supporting our original open platform of XOA (eXtensible Open Architecture) and more than fifty global ISV by extending the multifunction lineup with an A3 multifunction printer customized for emerging markets.
+In solutions, with the goal of improving cost efficiencies and productivity for corporate clients, we launched the Samsung Business Core[TM] Printing Solution, which can be used without an independent printing server, and XOA Web, a Web-based open platform.